 Click Here for tab for Idontwannabeyouanymore by Billie Eilish

-Guitar wise we’ll just be using 4 chords here which are C, G, Am, and G. You can play them with their regular open positions.
-Of course, this song is in 3/4 but it’s not just a simple case of hitting a chord on each beat, there are lots of soft hits and harder strums followed by some quick muting.
-It’s surprisingly involved so be sure to listen to the strumming carefully and try your best to emulate it.
+Guitar-wise, we’ll just be using 4 chords here which are C, G, Am, and G. You can play them with their regular open positions.
+Of course this song is in 3/4, but it isn’t a simple case of hitting a chord on each beat.
+There are lots of soft hits and harder strums followed by some quick muting.
+It’s surprisingly involved, so be sure to listen to the strumming carefully and try your best to emulate it.

 Iris by Goo Goo Dolls